Brian O’Sullivan’s Political Assassination

 The Thrill of a Proper Conspiracy

 While I am not exactly an expert on this subject, it seems to me writing a compelling fictional conspiracy is harder than creating one in real life… especially when we’re talking about thrillers.
 From one novel to the next, we generally get very similar paintings with a few minor differences here and there… it almost feels as if conspiracies have suffered some sort of standardization.
-As such, you can imagine how happy I was with this novel when it became apparent much focus would be dedicated to setting it all up in a logical and believable manner.
+As such, you can imagine how happy I was with The Patsy when it became apparent much focus would be dedicated to setting it all up in a logical and believable manner.
 While this does mean the earlier chapters of this novel aren’t exactly action-packed, they definitely didn’t need to be in order to draw in my interest.
 It’s fascinating to watch how the pieces slowly find their way onto the board, how the fate awaiting our characters begins to take shape.

 O’Sullivan takes all the time he needs to introduce us to the players of this game in much more than a superficial way.
 For the major characters at least, we are offered a very intimate examination of their biographies, prominent characteristics and inner worlds.
 I find one of the author’s greatest strengths is character creation for on some level he makes them all relatable somehow.
 The events ascribed to their pasts, even if on the fringe of what might be considered a normal life, are always realistic and go a long way towards fleshing them out into real people.
 They are all clearly distinct with their own voices and personalities, to the point where it doesn’t feel as if they were even written by the same person, which in my mind is a hallmark of excellence.